riteshgandhi/ng-star-rating/projects/rating/readme.md

 All changes should be committed to the files in `src/`.

 ## Changelog

+`v1.0.9 - [2019-12-02]`
+- Added new property "totalstars" to allow parameterization of number of stars

+`v1.0.8 - Beta [2019-12-02]`
+- Added new property "totalstars" to allow parameterization of number of stars

 `v1.0.7 - [2019-07-20]`
 - Upgraded to latest Angular version 8.1.1